 About 75 percent of all mesothelioma cases diagnosed each year are pleural mesothelioma.
-Being one the most common type of mesothelioma means specialists have more opportunities to develop new treatments — and hopefully a one day, a cure — for the disease.
+Being one of the most common type of mesothelioma means specialists have more opportunities to develop new treatments — and hopefully one day — a cure for the disease.
 There are many promising new pleural mesothelioma treatments being tested every day.
 Getting involved in a clinical trial can open up your treatment options and chances for survival.

 Treating Pleural Mesothelioma

 Standard treatment options for mesothelioma include surgery, chemotherapy, and radiation therapy.
 Doctors often combine two or more of these treatments into a multimodal therapy, which has significantly improved the life expectancy in patients with pleural mesothelioma.

 The extrapleural pneumonectomy (EPP) is one of the most effective surgeries available to patients with pleural mesothelioma.
 It was developed by world-renowned mesothelioma surgeon Dr. David Sugarbaker.

 During an EPP, a surgeon removes:

 - Parts of the protective lining of the chest, lung and heart

 - Nearby lymph nodes